spring-epfl/WF4NYM-artifacts/ARTIFACT-APPENDIX.md

 ### Set up the environment

 There are two ways to setup the environment.
-If you want to verify the functionality of the code on a subset of the data, we recommend you use our docker setup in [Reproducing results](#reproducing-results) otherwise here is the full stup for the pipeline.
+If you want to verify the functionality of the code on a subset of the data, we recommend you use our docker setup in [Testing the Environment](#testing-the-environment) otherwise here is the full stup for the pipeline.

 **Step 1: Clone the repository**